by John Salt - Updated August 2024

 For a helicopter, you could wait until you get your tail in hover mastered on your real bird if you need to save a few bucks when first starting out.
 If your RC budget is fairly relaxed however, may as well get the sim right away.
 You'll be getting one eventually after all :-)

-Well, I'm the wrong guy to ask since quadcopters are not my thing.
-I've really tried to get into them over the past decade; but helis are my love and passion.
-Nothing can or will change that!
+Well, I'm the wrong guy to ask since drones and quadcopters are not my cup of tea.
+I've tried to get into them over the past decade+; but helis are my 1st love and passion followed by planes (EDF's specifically these days).

-Now, that is for basic flying around with a slower, fully stabilized, GPS enabled camera quad like a DJI Mavic or whatever the hell model designation they have introduced this month.
+Now, that is for basic flying around with a slower, fully stabilized, GPS enabled camera quad like a DJI Mavic or the many copies that come out monthly if not weekly.

 If however, you are into (or thinking of getting into) FPV quadcopter racing, then I can fully appreciate RC sim time for honing the lightning fast reflexes and hand eye coordination needed to stay competitive.
 It's almost more real than the real thing when immersed in that virtual reality environment, especially if you use VR goggles.